 Mabel Slater was the daughter of noted artist William Morris Hunt.
 She was an inventor, filing various patents with the proceeds to go to charity.
 In 1904, she patented an ice-cooled refrigerator, and in 1914, an automatic ice gauge for refrigerators.
 She was also credited for inventing a sleeping bag that doubled as a garment, said to have been used in World War I.

-In July of 1913, she applied for (and subsequently received) permission to construct an addition at the rear of 448 Beacon, designed by architects Bigelow and Wadsworth.
+In July of 1913, she applied for (and subsequently received) permission to construct a ballroom addition at the rear of 448 Beacon, designed by architects Bigelow and Wadsworth.
+Plans for the addition are included in the City of Boston Blueprints Collection in the Boston Public Library’s Arts Department (reference BIN L-22).

 Mrs. Slater also owned the empty lot on the northeast corner of Beacon and Hereford, across Hereford from her home.
 According to an October 29, 1916, “Table Gossip” item in the Boston Globe, she “purchased it with the intention of developing it into an Italian garden” that “might enhance the attractiveness of her residence,” but “never carried out her idea.”
 In October of 1916, she sold the property to Marie (Griffin) Dennett. wife of Carl Pullen Dennett.
 The Dennetts lived at 250 Beacon and never developed the lot.